Brunch & Batter

 • Strawberries- Fresh, ripe, and on the larger side if you can find them.
 Smaller strawberries tend to be a little sweeter, but you want them slightly bigger for the sandwich, or the fruit might slide off the bread.
 You don't need them gargantuan-sized, just a bit larger.

-• Balsamic vinegar- Use a thick, good balsamic vinegar if you can find it.
-If you have a balsamic glaze that will work too.
-You will add the balsamic vinegar to the strawberries and let them marinate for a bit before piling them on the bread.
+• Balsamic vinegar- Use a high-quality balsamic vinegar.
+When I'm not bringing a bottle home from Italy, this is the one I splurge on.
+If you have a balsamic glaze on hand, that will work too.
+You'll toss the strawberries with the balsamic and let them marinate briefly before piling them onto the bread.

-• Pepper- Adding fresh ground pepper to the bacon before cooking adds a little kick and compliments the strawberries as well.
+• Pepper- Adding fresh ground pepper to the bacon before cooking adds a little kick and makes the strawberries pop.

 • Bread- Use bread that can stand up to syrupy strawberries.
 Sourdough or whole wheat/grain are good choices.